konohiroaki/deep-initializer/readme.md

 There are two kinds of initalizers, "type initializer" and "field initializer".
 Type initializer only refers its type information to decide its value.
 Field initializer refers the field information thus you can get some more information than type initializer.
 So these two are not that different, and if there's no field initializer for a type, it fallbacks to its type initializer.

 The parameter you pass to `DeepInitializer#init(Class)` is just a type thus it cannot refer any field information.
-But the fields defined in that type can refer its field information.
+But the fields declared in that type can refer its field information.

 ### Default initializer